 - Use the 20-20-20 rule to avoid eyestrain when reading, watching TV, using a computer or other electronic device.
-Every 20 minutes, take a 20-second break and focus your eyes on something at least 20 feet (6 meters) away.
+Every 20 minutes, take a 20-second break and focus your eyes on something at least 6 meters (20 feet) away.

 - Read from a printout instead of a screen where possible.

 - Dim the brightness on mobile phones and computers.
 This may not help if you are using an older device.

 - Filter out blue light using the night shift features found in Windows, macOS, iOS or in third party applications.

 - Make print bigger by using a magnifying glass, borrowing large-print books from the library, and increasing the font size and contrast on electronic devices.

 - If you find it hard to read print books because of your vestibular disorder, use audio books.
 You can borrow audio or taped books from your local public library.
 You may need to complete an eligibility form.
 If you are homebound, home delivery can be arranged.
 Service varies by location – contact your local library for details.
 Your local librarian will be happy to help you download necessary apps and explain how to get the most out of the audio or taped books collection.